 - Northern Navajo Medical Center, Shiprock, New Mexico

-Focal nodular hyperplasia (FNH) is the most common non-malignant hepatic tumor that is not of vascular origin.
+Focal nodular hyperplasia (FNH) is a non-malignant hepatic tumor that is not of vascular origin.
 In one autopsy series of 96,625 patients, 8 percent of non-hemangiomatous lesions were FNH, representing 66 percent of all benign non-hemangiomatous lesions seen between 1918 and 1982 .
-In a more recent series of 549 patients referred for MRI evaluation, 188 of 805 benign lesions (23 percent) were FNH.
-Of the non-hemangiomatous benign lesions, 86 percent were FNH .
+In large retrospective studies of patients referred for ultrasound and multidetector computed tomography, the prevalence of focal nodular hyperplasia was 0.2 percent and 1.6 percent, respectively [2,3].

 FNH is seen in both sexes and throughout the age spectrum, although it is found predominantly in women (in a ratio of 8 or 9:1) between the ages of 20 and 50 years .
 FNH comprises up to 2 percent of liver tumors in children .

 This topic review will focus on the pathogenesis, clinical manifestations and management of FNH.
 An approach to patients presenting with a focal liver lesion is discussed separately.
 (See "Solid liver lesions: Differential diagnosis and evaluation".)